ttlew/conversation/logs_oview.md

 A graph displays the total number of conversations for the date range selected.

-**Note**: A 'conversation' is considered to be any interaction with the workspace, so if there are conversations where the service starts by saying "Hi, how can I help you?", and then the user closes their browser without responding, that conversation is included in the total conversation count.
+**Note**: A 'conversation' is considered to be any interaction with the workspace, so if there are conversations where the service starts by saying `Hi, how can I help you?`, and then the user closes their browser without responding, that conversation is included in the total conversation count.

 You can select **View logs** to open the [User conversations](logs_convo.html) page, with the date range filtered to match the time period that you have selected for the Overview page.
 The [User conversations](logs_convo.html) page displays the total number of *utterances*.
 An utterance is a single message the user sends to the workspace.
 Each conversation may be made up of multiple utterances.
 Thus, the number of results on the [User conversations](logs_convo.html) page is different than the number of conversations shown on this Overview page.